 Mode: Normal

 This mode option is like setting an attention span.
 Under Normal, it has an infinite attention span and waits as long as necessary for the trigger conditions to be met before drawing the screen.
 If the conditions are never met, the scope never triggers, and the display on the screen remains frozen at whatever it drew last.
 Under Auto, the scope has a finite attention span.
 It only waits for so long before triggering and drawing the signal on the screen.
-If the scope runs out before the trigger conditions are met, it just draws whatever voltage it happens to find on the input at that time.
+If this waiting time ends before the trigger conditions are met, the scope just draws whatever voltage it happens to find on the input at that time.

 Source: Ch1